obfuscar/docs/getting-started/basics.rst

 .. important::

-   Due to the short life cycle of .NET Core SDK, latest Obfuscar release won't work with end-of-life releases.
+   Due to the short life cycle of .NET SDK, latest Obfuscar release won't work with end-of-life releases.
 You need to read Microsoft documentation to find out which SDK versions are supported.

 .. important::

-   If you are working on .NET Core/.NET projects, using this global tool is highly recommended than using the NuGet package.
+   If you are working on .NET projects, using this global tool is highly recommended than using the NuGet package.

 Related Resources